 Heavy rainfall and melting snow caused the Ottawa River and its tributaries to flood in late April and early May.
 As a result, more than 170 communities, including Rockland, ON, and Rigaud, QC, have been affected by floods and nearly 2,000 people have been forced to abandon their homes.

 “While responding to physical needs after a disaster is vital, responding to emotional and spiritual needs is equally important,” said Rapid Response Team Manager Merle Doherty.
 “That’s why our chaplains encourage and pray with people in distress, including affected volunteers and residents who are helping with the clean-up.”

-Our chaplains will be working alongside our sister organization, Samaritan’s Purse Canada, which is responding to the flood by deploying two specially equipped Disaster Relief Unit tractor trailers to the region.
-Those units will work with local churches and volunteers to help flood victims.
+Our chaplains are working alongside our sister organization, Samaritan’s Purse Canada, which has responded to the flood by deploying two specially equipped Disaster Relief Unit tractor trailers to the region.
+Those units are working with local churches and volunteers to help flood victims.

 The Mobile Ministry Center served as a beacon of hope for residents and first responders while the Rapid Response Team chaplains were in Fort McMurray, offering emotional and spiritual support to those affected by the wildfire in 2016.
 The Billy Graham Rapid Response Team vehicle will be deployed to Ontario.

-The Billy Graham Mobile Ministry Center will also be deployed as part of this response in Ontario.
+The Billy Graham Mobile Ministry Center has also been deployed as part of this response in Ontario.
 This Rapid Response Team vehicle offers comfort to those hurting, a place of refreshment to first responders.

 Please pray for the flood victims in Ontario and Quebec.
 And please join us, through your donations, to offer Christ’s love, compassion and eternal salvation to as many heartbroken people as possible, through our crisis-trained chaplains.